esm-tools/esm_tools/README.rst

 Before you continue
 -------------------

-You will need python 3 (possibly version 3.5 or newer) and also a version of git that is not ancient (everything newer than 2.10 should be good) to install the `esm_tools`.
+You will need python 3 (possibly version 3.6 or newer), a version of git that is not ancient (everything newer than 2.10 should be good), and up-to-date pip (``pip install -U pip``) to install the `esm_tools`.
 That means that on the supported machines, you could for example use the following settings:

 ollie.awi.de::